jonrebelo/CRA-Visualization/README.md

 ![Screenshot 1](/screenshots/Screenshot.png)

-Additionally, for more fine grain details Custom Reports can be generated divided up by location the institution had lending activity for that year.
+Additionally, for more fine grain detailsm Custom Reports can be generated divided up by the locations the selected institution had lending activity for that year.

 ![Screenshot 3](/screenshots/Screenshot3.png)